isaacullah/isaacullah.github.io/_posts/2018-05-09-What-is-Computational-Archaeology.md

 Various definitions will emphasize some of those subjects more than others, however, and may even ignore the rest of the list.
 All definitions emphasize the use of computers, but do so in different ways.
 I have noticed the following emphases on computer-based tools in various definitions of "Computational Archaeology":

-1. GIS and geospatial data analysis
+1. GIS and geospatial data analysis.
-2. Digital imagery and photogrammetry
+2. Digital imagery and photogrammetry.
-3. Statistical computing and quantitative analysis
+3. Statistical computing and quantitative analysis.
-4. Data visualization
+4. Data visualization.
-5. Agent Based Modeling and simulation
+5. Agent Based Modeling and simulation.
-6. 3D modeling, virtual reality, and augmented reality
+6. 3D modeling, virtual reality, and augmented reality.
-7. Video gaming and digital animation
+7. Video gaming and digital animation.

 In the definitions, there is also a lot of talk about the use of "new" and "innovative" approaches, and how the field is not yet fully developed.
 For example, from the Wikipedia article linked above describes it as "an emerging discipline" that is "often inadequately represented in archaeological training and education."
 While I agree with this to some extent, I also would point out that none of the trends or even tools list above is particularly "new" any more.
 More truthfully, the technology and many of the basic concepts and techniques have been around for quite a long time (my whole life, for example).
 However, it may still be true that their impact on the field of archaeology has not yet reached a saturation point to where they are regarded as part of the "normal" toolkit of the practicing archaeologist.
 That being said, it is useful to quickly review the extent to which computation has penetrated the discipline.